-Hayriye Uluca is a Senior Associate practising in superannuation and insurance litigation at Maurice Blackburn.
+Hayriye Uluca is a Principal Lawyer and State Litigation Leader for Victoria practising in superannuation and insurance litigation at Maurice Blackburn.

 Hayriye is passionate about keeping insurers and trustees accountable, especially where they illustrate poor conduct and operate in a manner contrary to the interests of her clients.